Royal Danish Navy: History

 In the 15th century, especially during the reign of King Hans, Danish trade expanded appreciably, increasing the need for the delivery of merchandise.
 As shipping was the ideal means of transport at the time, Danish maritime interests had to be further protected.
 King Hans is credited with establishing a joint Dano-Norwegian fleet in 1509, substantially increasing the number of professional crewmembers.
 They were mainly petty criminals, who had to choose between working in the king's navy or imprisonment.
 They received basic training in seamanship and carpentry, enabling them to sail the ships.
 Responsibility for weaponry and combat was still in the hands of conscripted farmers.
-For these, the country was divided into a number of counties — known in Danish as skipæn (the term skip being related to the Danish word for ship, skib), which would later serve as the Danish dioceses.
+For these, the country was divided into a number of counties – known in Danish as skipæn (the term skip being related to the Danish word for ship, skib), which would later serve as the Danish dioceses.
 It was also during this period that dedicated naval bases and shipyards were founded.
 They would build, maintain and fit out the king's navy.
 The first record of a dedicated naval base is Bremerholmd (later Gammelholm) in the year 1500.

 Founding of the Royal Danish Navy

 The founding of the Royal Danish Navy is often viewed in Denmark as taking place on 10 August 1510, when King Hans appointed his vassal Henrik Krummedige to become "chief captain and head of all our captains, men and servants whom we now have appointed and ordered to be at sea."

 When King Frederick II was crowned in 1559, he immediately began expanding the navy.
 The number of bases, yards and vessels rose rapidly and substantial resources were used for new ship designs, weaponry, training and battle tactics.
 Sweden, which had become an independent country, dominated a large part of the Baltic Sea and threatened Danish merchant interests.
 In retaliation, Denmark closed the Øresund in 1568, laying the first seeds for the Scanian War (1675–1679), only eight years after the end of the second Nordic War (1657–1660), during which Denmark lost the now Swedish provinces of Skåne, Halland and Blekinge.
 During this period, further resources were allocated to the navy.
 Niels Juel led the Royal Danish Navy to a victory in the Battle of Køge Bay in 1677.

 King Christian IV (crowned in 1588) continued in his father's footsteps.
-In the beginning of the 17th century, he considerably expanded the naval workships.
-In Copenhagen, where the navy resided, he built a large number of homes for crewmembers and workshop craftsmen — the most famous being Nyboder (completed in 1631) which still stands in central Copenhagen.
+In the beginning of the 17th century, he considerably expanded the naval workshops.
+In Copenhagen, where the navy resided, he built a large number of homes for crewmembers and workshop craftsmen – the most famous being Nyboder (completed in 1631) which still stands in central Copenhagen.